zyrikby/pyenv-pip-upgrade/README.md

 $ pyenv pip-upgrade 3.9.0 3.9.0/envs/pyenv_test miniconda3-latest/envs/myenv
 ```

-By default, the packages of an environment are updated using one `pip install --upgrade` command (`--serial` argument is default), i.e., if, e.g., the *cowsay* and *six* packages need to be updated, they will be updated using the `pip install --upgrade cowsay six` command.
+By default, the packages of an environment are updated using one `pip install --upgrade` command, i.e., if, e.g., the *cowsay* and *six* packages need to be updated, the command to update them will be `pip install --upgrade cowsay six`.
 The new [***2020 pip resolver***](https://pip.pypa.io/en/stable/user_guide/#changes-to-the-pip-dependency-resolver-in-20-2-2020) will check dependencies of these packages, and if there are conflicts it will generate an error.

-However, it is possible to run update packages sequentially using `--sequential` *pip-upgrade* argument.
-In this case, the packages will be updated one by one, and the most recently updated package will override conflicting dependencies.
+However, it is possible to run update packages sequentially using `--sequential` *pip-upgrade* option.
+In this case, the packages will be updated one by one as in it is done in the [original stackoverflow answer](https://stackoverflow.com/a/3452888/1108213), and the most recently updated package will override conflicting dependencies.

 The plugin supports autocompletion.
-Press `<TAB>` twice to see options.
+Press `<TAB>` twice to see available choices.

 ## Installation